goodgans/notes/README(eng).md

-### Note Taking Program for GEEKBRAINS
+### Note Taking Program

-This is a simple note-taking program developed by Artem Filosof for GEEKBRAINS.
+This is a simple note-taking program.
 The program allows users to add, edit, delete, read, filter, and exit notes easily through the command line interface.

 ### Usage